parsecsv/csv-spec/README.md

     ```

 7. Fields containing line breaks, double quotes, or the delimiter character
     (normally a comma) must be enclosed in double-quotes.
-For example:

     CSV: